 Two days ago, I fasted for a day.
 I did it easily, after struggling and giving up the day before.
 The same task.

-One day seemingly unbearable (having had a strong. emotional need for unrturance).
-One day very easy, having the emotional need for cleansing and letting go).
-And one day somewhat indifferent (not having a strong need, but enough energy to do it with enough will power), I observed it so many times in any kinds of projects, That willpower is used to substitute any of the four vital aspects for a sustainable project or endeavor.
+One day seemingly unbearable (having had a strong. emotional need for nurturance).
+One day very easy, having the emotional need for cleansing and letting go.
+And one day somewhat indifferent (not having a strong need, but enough energy to do it with enough will power).
+I observed it so many times in any kinds of projects, that willpower is used to substitute any of the four vital aspects for a sustainable project or endeavor.
 We are even taught – by example – that this is what is needed.
 That we won’t achieve anything, if we don’t push ourselves.

 How willpower plays into it

-And willpower is important.
-But only as a short-term solution.
+I’m not saying that willpower isn’t important.
+But it only works as a short-term solution.
 As a back-up, if one part of your system temporarily fails.
 It’s the emergency generator.
 Important, yes.
 But not something to use in your day-to-day doing.

 One way of solving it

 So as a conclusion to my challenge to fast, I need to look at something to substitute the task, so I can still learn something, while not wasting food.
 Something that is similarly aligned with my Why (accelerator), my vision (momentum), my values (what keeps me on track), and also where I feel a strong need.